 The museum galleries are the reason that we are here and can help you to explore your topics from history and science through to numeracy, literacy and art.
-We have created a wide range of worksheets to help you to do that.
-We also have various boxes of gallery resources which you can book to use during your visit.
+We have created gallery explorer kits and produced a wide range of worksheets to support learning which you can view via this link.

 What time are you open?

 On weekdays, the museum opens at 10am and closes at 5pm.
 If you would like to come at the weekend for a pre-visit, we are open 10am – 4pm on Saturdays and 11am – 4pm on Sundays.

 Our workshops usually run at times between 10.15 and 2.00.
 If your workshop ends at 2.00, we recommend not booking the bus until 2.15 at the earliest to give time for collecting belongings, toilet trips etc.